pinglamb/math/numbers-and-sets/countability.md

 >
 > Hence, $I \sim \mathcal{P}(\mathbb{N})$ and $I \sim \mathbb{R}$ implies $\mathbb{R} \sim \mathcal{P}(\mathbb{N})$.

-One of the technique for showing a set is uncountable is by contradiction.
+A technique for showing a set is uncountable is by contradiction.

 > *Theorem.*{: .thm}
 > $\mathbb{R}$ is uncountable.